How do you get fingernail polish off linoleum? Please help, it is smeared!

 Linda from AR

 Try "Beauty Secrets" NON-ACETONE nail polish remover from Sally Beauty Supply.
 I broke a bottle of hot pink nail polish on my ivory-toned linoleum floor, and used the above product.
 I tried a test spot in a corner under a piece of furniture first and the floor was unaffected by the NON-ACETONE cleaner.
-I removed the pink nail polish with cotton and remover with very little effort.
-Used "Mop and Glo" to refresh floor with consistent shine.
-Good luck!

 What is the best way to remove old nail polish from linoleum flooring?